 Newmarket is a real hub of horse racing and the sport’s spiritual home.
 The Suffolk town is used as the base of many racing trainers so a large number of people in the town are involved in the industry.
 It’s also home to the world class Newmarket Racecourse which is ready to host its signature summer meeting, the July Festival.

 Each day of the July Festival includes excellent races which take top billing.
-The Princess Of Wales’s Stakes, Falmouth Stakes and Darley July Cup are the undoubted highlights but each race has its merits and a potential route to profit which is why we’ve previewed all of the action below.
+The Princess Of Wales’s Stakes, Falmouth Stakes and Darley July Cup are the undoubted highlights but each race has its merits.

 Day One: Thursday